bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/maintain-an-application.md

 **[RedHat Advanced Cluster Security](https://acs.developer.gov.bc.ca/login) (ACS)**: This tool allows your team to scan the running pods in your system for security vulnerabilities.
 By using ACS, you can receive alerts about potential security concerns as they are detected, enabling you to take prompt action to address them.

 **JFrog Xray**: Built into Artifactory, this scanning tool has the capability to scan all images and other development artifacts within Artifactory, including artifacts pulled through caching repositories.
-Xray can identify securities issues and alert your team to these concerns, ensuring you can swiftly implement the necessary changes to mitigate any risks
+Xray can identify security issues and alert your team to these concerns, ensuring you can swiftly implement the necessary changes to mitigate any risks.

 By utilizing these scanning tools effectively, your team can proactively address security vulnerabilities and ensure the overall security and integrity of your application and development environment.